Academic Advising for Current MS, MLA, and PhD Students

 Google Calendar for the Peer Advisors' Office Hours

-Nora Bundy is a Sustainable Systems Masters Student at SEAS and a Master of Urban & Regional Planning (MURP) student at Taubman College.
+Nora Bundy: She is a Sustainable Systems Masters Student at SEAS and a Master of Urban & Regional Planning (MURP) student at Taubman College.
 She received her BA in German Studies and Psychology from Lewis & Clark College in 2013.
 She took the long road to graduate school and in 2019 her experiences as a public school teacher, construction apprentice, property manager, and community woodshop intern led to a job at a nonprofit building materials reuse center in Baltimore, MD.
 It was here she first heard the term circular economy and never looked back.
 Learning tools and successful practices for pursuing waste justice and resource recovery are her goals for grad school.
 She is looking forward to helping other students navigate the many resources offered by UM and SEAS.

 Other Resources

 Looking for career advising help?
-Email SEAS-careers@umich.edu.
+Email [email protected].

 Looking for funding information and resources?
 Email SEAS-financial-aid@umich.edu or take a look at the funding database.

 Have questions about the Master's projects?
-Email seas-projects@umich.edu.
+Email [email protected].

 Do I have to take EAS 509 - Ecology: Concepts and Applications if I am a Master's student?